Links used in this post are affiliate links. I may receive compensation if you purchase through one of these links.

 Plan double duty

 I’ve talked many times about using a whole chicken or a roast over multiple meals, but the same thing goes for our produce.
-My family can’t eat an entire cabbage in one sitting, so if I buy a cabbage I know I need to plan another meal to use the rest of it later in the week.
+My family can’t eat an entire cabbage in one sitting, so if I buy a cabbage for a side dish, I know I need to plan another meal to use the rest of it later in the week like in my beef and cabbage skillet.
 If I don’t, you can guarantee the cabbage will not get used and will end up wasted.
 A little planning goes a long way in planning double duty for our veggies.

 Buy only what you need